henrik7264/PY_Actors/README.md

 self.tmer = Timer(...)<br>
 self.sm = Statemachine(...)<br>

-Observe how the functions are organized into logical groups - this makes it very easy to understand and use.
-Only Timer and Statemachine
+Observe how the functions are organized into logical groups.
+This makes it very easy to understand and use them.
+Only Timer and Statemachine are a bit different due to their usage.

 ### Logging (Python)